ArashAh/version_control_workshop/part-2.md

      ```
      - Inspect the error

-    ❓ Do you know why you cannot push?
+    ❓9.
+Why can't we push?

 16. **Pull the divergence:**
     - Push fails, so fetch and pull changes:
     ```bash